kubernetes-sigs/cluster-api-provider-azure/README.md

 ## Documentation

+Please see our [Book](https://capz.sigs.k8s.io) for in-depth user documentation.

-Documentation is in the `/docs` directory, and the [index is here](https://github.com/kubernetes-sigs/cluster-api-provider-azure/blob/master/docs/README.md).
+Additional docs can be found in the `/docs` directory, and the [index is here](https://github.com/kubernetes-sigs/cluster-api-provider-azure/blob/master/docs/README.md).

 ## Getting involved and contributing